 In this day and age, no one can afford to ignore cyber threats.
-Cybersecurity is extremely important, and email security is not an exception.
-Moreover, as email security has been overlooked by so many organizations, it is now considered to be a significant vulnerability for businesses that fail to protect their email channels.
-As the latest research by Verizon states, 94% of all malware gets on the computer through email.
-And out of all cyber incidents, 80% were made possible through phishing.
-That is why it is important to understand how to prevent email spoofing and phishing.
+Cybersecurity is extremely important, and email security is no exception.
+Because email protection has been overlooked by many organizations, it is now a major vulnerability for businesses that fail to secure their channels.

-Email spoofing is sending an email with a falsified email address.
-The sender forges an email header to make a recipient think that the letter came from a different source than it actually did, and the goal is for a recipient either to open an email or to re-send it to someone else.
+Email spoofing is sending an email with a falsified address.
+The sender forges the header to make the recipient believe the email came from a different source, aiming to make them open or forward it.

-Email Phishing is accomplished through email spoofing (pretending to be a trustworthy source of email).
-It is a process of obtaining sensitive information like data, passwords, credit card details, etc. An email can also contain malicious links and attachments that install malware and ransomware.
-Financial institutions are commonly used in phishing attempts, and most of these emails appear to look legitimate.
+Email phishing is often accomplished through spoofing.
+It aims to obtain sensitive data such as passwords or credit card details and can contain malicious links or attachments that install malware and ransomware.
+Financial institutions are commonly used in phishing attempts, with emails crafted to look legitimate.

 If the domain is unprotected, malicious actors can pretend to be anyone: a company’s top-level executive, a vendor that the company is working with, or anyone else they see fit to use in order to successfully obtain information or money.
 If you don’t know whether your domain is protected - you can search domain names you own using a free DMARC check to find out.